Skip to content

 local mod = RegisterMod("My Mod", 1)

-local ITEM_ID = Isaac.GetItemIdByName("Friend Frankie")
+local FRIEND_FRANKIE_ID = Isaac.GetItemIdByName("Friend Frankie")

-local FAMILIAR_VARIANT = Isaac.GetEntityVariantByName("Friend Frankie")
+local FRIEND_FRANKIE_FAMILIAR = Isaac.GetEntityVariantByName("Friend Frankie")

 --Storing constant variable here for convenience.